Sections of this article

 People tend to like things which are familiar, and most of the natural world is made of fractals.
 Similarly, people tend to find attractive things which are similar to themselves, and human bodies, as part of the natural world, have lots of fractal properties.

 The delicate balance of repeating patterns and unpredictability creates a visual harmony that resonates with our innate sense of aesthetic appreciation.
 Fractals echo the complexity found in nature, from the branching of trees to the coastline’s irregularities, forging a profound connection between mathematical abstraction and the organic world.
-In art, science, and technology, fractals inspire creativity, providing a visual language to express the beauty inherent in complexity, offering a unique window into the wondrous intricacies of our universe.
+In art, science, and technology, fractals inspire creativity, providing a visual language to express the beauty inherent in complexity based on simple principles, offering a unique window into the wondrous intricacies of our universe.

 How Beauty And Fractals Relate To Well-Being

 Why do fractals promote positive mental health? . . .
-Because most of nature is made of them, it has been suggested that our brains are actually evolved to positively respond to them, and viewing fractal patterns has been shown to alter the way that the brain functions and the patterns of brain waves that are produced, resulting in a reduction in stress of 60%.
+Because most of nature is made of them, it has been suggested that our brains are actually evolved to positively respond to them.
+Viewing fractal patterns has been shown to alter the way that the brain functions and the patterns of brain waves that are produced, resulting in a reduction in stress of 60%.

 Aesthetics, the study of beauty and sensory experiences, is intricately tied to well-being.
 Environments, objects, and experiences that are aesthetically pleasing have a positive impact on mental and emotional states.
 Beautiful surroundings, whether in nature or art, can reduce stress, elevate mood, and enhance overall happiness.